Volkswagen Financial Services anti-slavery and human trafficking statement for the financial year ended 31st December 2018

-VWFS is a subsidiary of Volkswagen Financial Services AG and provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
+VWFS is part of the Volkswagen Group and its ultimate parent company is Volkswagen AG.
+VWFS provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
 The core business is the financing of Audi, Volkswagen passenger cars, Volkswagen commercial vehicles, SEAT and Škoda vehicles in addition to its fleet operations.
 Financing is also available for MAN, Porsche, Bentley and Lamborghini vehicles.

 VWFS expects its employees, retailers, suppliers and business partners and each of their employees to act responsibly and comply with the requirements of the Code of Conduct.

 VWFS has a whistleblowing policy intended to encourage and enable staff to report suspected wrongdoing and raise serious concerns within the workplace.
 VWFS employees, business partners and other third parties are provided with internal and external contact points to report on legal and regulatory violations, including suspicions of human rights violations, in connection with the Volkswagen Group.
 VWFS is committed to ensuring that any staff concerns are taken seriously and properly investigated.

 Details of the Volkswagen Group whistleblowing system are publicly available via the Volkswagen AG website (www.volkswagenag.com).